loveencounterflow/intertype/README.md

 | `notafunction` | `something?` | —              | ❌ fails (at compile time)               |
 | `function?`    | `notapod`    | —              | ❌ fails (at compile time)               |

-* In case `D.create` is not set (including set to `null` or `undefined`) and `fields` is set (to a POD), look up fields in `template` one by one and either use the fields values as-is or, if the template field holds a function, call that function; where `template` is missing fields, try to supply with the `create` method according to that field's declared type.
-If `template` is not set, the effect is the same as setting `template` to a POD without any properties:
+* In case `D.create` is not set (or set to `null` or `undefined`) and `fields` is set (to a POD), walk over the field declarations in `fields` and look up the corresponding values in `template` one by one; if the template field holds a function, call that function, otherwise use the field value as-is.
+Functions can only be set as return values from functions.
+Where `template` is missing a field, try to supply with the `create` method according to that field's declared type.
+* If `template` is not set, the effect is the same as setting `template` to a POD without any properties:

 | `create`    | `fields`     | `template`     | behavior of `Intertype::create T, P...`    |
 | :---------: | :----------: | :------------: | :----------------------                    |